Postpartum Essentials: What You Really Need for Mom and Baby - Baby Chick

 We handpick products with expert insight, hands-on experience, and parent feedback.
 If you buy through our links, we may earn a commission, helping us keep our content free. ❤️ [Learn more]

-Postpartum Essentials for Mom
+Postpartum Recovery Essentials for Mom

 A collection of postpartum essentials for new mothers, arranged on a peach background.
 Items include a sitz bath, pads, cooling pads, nipple balm, nursing pads, tea, water bottle, bottom spray, peri bottle, nipple shield, healing salve, stool softener for postpartum recovery, squatting potty and nursing bras and tanks.

 These are the recovery products and comfort items I recommend for new moms during the fourth trimester.
+Every postpartum recovery experience is different, so focus on the products and tools that best support your lifestyle, comfort, and feeding preferences.

 Thena Natural Wellness Sitz Bath Soak